thomasjball/PyExZ3/README.md

 This code is a port of the NICE project's (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
-The port removes all the NICE-specific dependences and forms the basis for experimentation with symbolic execution on a small code base across a variety of platforms.
+The port removes all the NICE-specific dependences, platform-specific code, and makes various improvements so the code base can be used by students or anyone wanting to experiment with dynamic symbolic execution.

 Setup instructions: